The DataTable is a control which allows you to add dynamic table to your forms.

 If left blank, the control takes up the entire available width in the current grid cell.

-Select Multiline Plain Text field in the current SharePoint List to save Data Table data to.
-It will automatically render control in List View.
+Select an existing Multiline Plain Text column or create a new one in the current SharePoint List to store control’s data.
+It will automatically render control in SharePoint list view.

 A unique identifier for the column.